andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 The (few) proponents of the structure point to its distinctive architecture, sustainability bona-fides, and respectful, bow-like posture towards the Oslo city center, Opera House, & Oslofjord.
-Opponents claim it's harsh, orthogonal lines mar stick out like a ________.
-Others still point to the fact that the museum now blocks the view of the fjord to some of the lower economic neighborhoods in the shadow of the museum.
+Opponents claim it's harsh, orthogonal lines mar an otherwise elegant skyline.
+Others contend that the museum blocks the view of the fjord to some of the lower economic neighborhoods in the shadow of its edifice.

+It's nothing if not controversial.

 <figure class="figure">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/oslo-munch_building1.jpg" alt="Munch museum">
   <figcaption class="figure-caption">You be the judge.</figcaption>
 </figure>

-What cannot be debated, however, is the brilliance on display inside the museum.
-With installations spanning 6 of the museum's floors (the others are used for performances, administrative tasks, and a restaurant/bar) visitors can spend a day at the museum and still not see all there is to see within its capacious 500,000 square feet.

 Sha notable denizens of the skyline include the Oslo Opera House and the